telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/tools/edit-calculated-fields-dialog.md

 To delete a Calculated Field, use the Delete Button

->note Names must be unique in the datasource and the expression for a calculated                   field cannot contain aggregates, RowNumber or ColumnNumber global functions.
+> Names must be unique in the datasource and the expression for a calculated                   field cannot contain aggregates, RowNumber or ColumnNumber global functions.